 So how do you keep your toddler in bed?
-For some parents, it’s less of an issue.
+For some parents, a toddler that won’t stay in bed is less of an issue.
 They have an open bed policy and it doesn’t matter where their toddler sleeps as long as their toddler is sleeping.
 For other parents, alone time is crucial, and learning how to keep a toddler in bed is a top priority.
-Enter yet another round of sleep training.
+Enter yet another round of sleep training – toddler edition.

 Sleep-Training Your Toddler

-The training itself goes by many names, most of which include the word “walk” in them.
+Sleep training a toddler goes by many names, most of which include the word “walk” in them.
 That’s because you’ll be walking back and forth between your bed and theirs.
 Maybe all night.
 The simple steps are: